 What can I do on completion of my course?

-After this course you may progress to an SVQs in Professional Cookery at Argyll College in Oban or a Modern Apprenticeship with a local employer.
+After this course you may progress to an SVQs in Professional Cookery at UHI Argyll in Oban or a Modern Apprenticeship with a local employer.

 Is there more information available online?